jordifierro/jordifierro.github.io/_posts/2016-01-06-project-development-mantras.md

 ## Learn

-You always learn, but you learn quickly if you invest time on it.
+You always learn, but you learn faster if you invest time on it.

 Read, practice, enroll to courses, teach, discuss... because knowledge is the best thing that will remain